ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/value-setters/index.md

 - Column A uses `field` for both getting and setting the value.
 This is the simple case for comparison.

 - Column B uses `valueGetter` and `valueSetter` instead of field for getting and setting the value.
-This allows the value to be parsed into the correct type before being saved.

 - Column C.X and C.Y use `valueGetter` to get the value from an embedded object.
 They then use `valueSetter` to set the value into the embedded object while also making sure the correct structure exists (this structure creation would not happen if using field).